Happiness & Joy

 Example of someone’s completed Vision Board

-The secret to his plan was consistency and the benefit of compounding.
-Behaviors that are slight movements in a positive direction add up if you keep doing them long enough, and they become a habit.
-The downside of this plan is that his exercise plan was highly contextual; it only occurred on the days when he was in his office and at the end of the day.
-If he left the office at noon, his routine was disrupted, or when he did not work (vacation or time off), he was less likely to engage in the behavior, so it was easy to get out of the habit.
-The prompt, however, was there when he returned to work and helped him get back on track.
+One downside was that his exercise plan was highly context-dependent; it occurred only on days when he was in his office and only at the end of the day.
+If he left the office at noon, his routine was disrupted.
+When he did not go to work (on vacation or taking time off), he was less likely to engage in the behavior, making it easier to break the habit.
+The prompt, however, was there when he returned to work, helping him get back on track.

 The following statements reflect a subjective scale to help you gage your well-being.